Are you curious about the MBS All-Terrain longboard?

 I also think they would do really well on cobblestone roads and bike pump tracks that have compact dirt on them.
 That’s something I really want to try them on eventually, but didn’t get a chance to.

 As far as traction goes, you can actually slide these wheels pretty easily, especially if there’s some pebbles on the road.
 And I’d probably guess that’s because there’s less of a contact patch due to the raised-up pattern, but if you’re just cruising on rougher terrain they’re not gonna slide out.

 If I had to simplify my description, I’d probably just say they’re a crossbreed of an all-terrain and regular longboard wheel.
 Heavier on the regular wheel side though.

-As far as functionality goes, they almost remind of the market that Shark Wheels kind of fits into.
-They’re obviously not for complete off-road conditions, but they’re like an inbetween.
+As far as functionality goes, they almost remind me of the market that Shark Wheels fits into.
+They’re obviously not for complete off-road conditions, but they’re an in-between.

 The bearings are ABEC 9, rubber cap sealed on each side with separated spacers.
 I always prefer built-in spacer bearings, but these performed fine.
 Nothing out of the norm here.